FWCD Coach Bios

 DeAnn Hall has been a coach for multiple programs at Fort Worth Country Day since 2003.
 Originally hired as the JV Softball Coach, she added cross country (assistant) and swimming to her coaching roles.
 During her first year at FWCD, she also served as a long-term sub in the PE Department.
 In 2004 and 2005, Hall was the Administrative Assistant in the Athletic Department.
 In 2006, she took over the cross country and softball programs and accepted a full-time teaching position in the PE Department.
 In her time at FWCD, she has also coached in the girls basketball program and both the boys and girls volleyball programs.

 Hall currently serves as the Softball Program Director/Varsity Head Coach and a coach in the Middle School girls volleyball and basketball programs.
 In addition, Hall teaches Lower School and Middle School PE and is a Ropes Course Facilitator and a Lower School Families Leader.
 Hall has had the honor of holding The Perry and Nancy Lee Bass Chair for Distinguished Teaching in Athletics and Physical Education for the past three years.
 In March 2022, Hall celebrated her 200th win at the game against Comfort High School.
-In 2023, the Falcon softball team won the 3A SPC Championship.
+In 2023, the Falcon softball team won the 3A SPC Championship; they repeated as champions in 2024.

 Go back